 The diversity of our LGBTQIA+ population allows us to lead the way in mitigating and healing the racism, misogyny, and trauma caused by the white supremacist capitalist patriarchy in which we all were raised.

 By building relationships across our differences in QWELL’s decentralized network of small “chosen families,” we experience the humanity of people different from ourselves, reducing feelings of separation and “otherness” and allowing us to consciously address the mental models that shape our attitudes and behaviors.
-It’s up to us to create a local LGBTQIA+ community free from racism and misogyny.
+It’s up to all of us to create a local LGBTQIA+ community free from racism and misogyny.